pnp/blog/content/post/microsoft-365-pnp-weekly-episode-147-markus-m%C3%B6ller-avanade.md

 -   Marcus' personal and technical journey to date.
 -   On becoming an MVP -- and on what's changed as a result of this achievement?
--   Marcus\' development focus that spans the Microsoft 365 platform and including authentication.
+-   Marcus' development focus that spans the Microsoft 365 platform and including authentication.
 -   A challenge - the dreams vs reality/cost conversation with customers.